Agora-Pluribus-Technologies/Pluribus.me/owo.md

 ### **Overview**

-The **Pluribus OpenWeb Object (OWO)** format is a proposed open specification for a lightweight, decentralized, static-first, modular web publishing framework.
+The **Pluribus Openweb Object (OwO)** format is a proposed open specification for a lightweight, decentralized, static-first, modular web publishing framework.
 Its purpose is to make it radically simple for anyone to create, host, and share portable websites without relying on centralized platforms, databases, or proprietary formats.

-Each OWO site is made of plaintext, images, and a lightweight manifest that describes how to render the content.
+Each OwO site is made of plaintext, images, and a lightweight manifest that describes how to render the content.
 The text and images themselves aren't stored directly in the page; they're linked and loaded on demand, allowing smarter use of CDN caching and faster load times.
 The purpose is to cleanly separate a website's content from its presentation.

 Overall, the file structure for representing a website can be zipped into a **single, portable object** that can be freely copied, forked, mirrored, or rendered by any compliant reader.